When you try to view your MonsterInsights Search Console report, are you seeing the following error message?

 “The API returned a 403 response with this message: Google Analytics for WordPress by MonsterInsights failed to retrieve the new report data”

 An alternative message might be “Error: We encountered an error when fetching the report data”.

 For either error message, follow this guide to learn how to resolve the issue.

-These steps only apply for Universal Analytics (UA) properties.
-If you have a Google Analytics 4 (GA4) property, you can try creating a Domain Search Console property type by following our guide here: Introducing Google Search Console Domain Property Support
+Please ensure you have created a Domain Search Console property type by following our guide here: Introducing Google Search Console Domain Property Support

 Prerequisites: You must have the MonsterInsights Plus Tier or higher to get access to the Search Console Report in MonsterInsights inside your WordPress admin.